badahbilal/Git_FirstProject/README.md

 # Git_FirstProject
-This is my first repositry in github
+This is my first repository in github